alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 objects.

-We've glossed over styling and UI design in these examples, since that's beyond the scope of this library, but we can make our examples more user friendly by providing a loading indication while the data is loading, rather than showing an empty list.
+We've glossed over styling and UI design in these examples, since that's beyond the scope of this library, but we can make this example more user friendly by providing a loading indication while the data is loading, rather than showing an empty list.
 We can do this easily using, the `.isCompleted` property of cells holding a `Future`, and